serokell/blog-posts/existential-vs-universal-quantification/article.md

 Now we understand that existential types allow you to introduce type variables without the necessity to specify them.
 Let's take a look how this is done in datatypes.

-You can introduce existentially quantified type variable in the datatype, by using `forall` on the left side of the constructor name.
-Existential types in datatypes allow you to have field in the datatype, without necessity to specify its type.
+You can introduce existentially quantified type variable in a datatype by using `forall` on the left side of the constructor name.
+Existential types in datatypes allow you to have field in a datatype without specifying its type.

 ```haskell
 data Elem = forall a.
 Elem a